Hydrangea macrophylla ‘Nigra’

 – Growth: Deciduous Shrub

-– Beneficial for wildlife: Unfortunately mop-head Hydrangeas are of no use to bees and butterflies, because all of the flowers are sterile.
+– Beneficial for wildlife: Because all the flowers are sterile, mop-head Hydrangeas are of no use to bees or butterflies.

 – Beware: Hydrangeas have a level of toxicity, but you or the pets have to eat more than a nibble to have effects.
 They are not tasty, so there is little temptation to graze (except if you are a rabbit).
 Some small percentage of people may have skin irritation, so wear gloves when pruning.